Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies

 \section{Conclusion}

 In this paper, we study the policy optimization in offline RL.
-With general action space and standalone policy class, previous mirror-descent-based methods such as PSPI fail in contextual setting due to a challenge we coin \emph{contextual coupling}.
+With standalone policy class, previous mirror-descent-based methods such as PSPI fail due to a challenge we coin \emph{contextual coupling}.
 To address this, we propose a unifying framework based on compatible function approximation, encompassing a regression-based policy update (LSPU) and a distributionally robust alternative (DRPU), both enjoying provable statistical and computational efficiency.

 One limitation is that our analysis primarily focuses on explicit stochastic policy classes, such as log-linear policy or Gaussian policy, where log-density-based requirements (e.g., Assumption~\ref{ass:policy}) is well-defined.
-Extending the theory to deterministic or implicit generative policies (e.g., diffusion policy) remains an important open problem and may require fundamentally different analytical tools, as suggested by recent work on continuous-control learning \cite{ren2024diffusion,simchowitz2025pitfalls}.
+Extending the theory to deterministic or implicit generative policies (e.g., diffusion policy) remains an important open problem and may require fundamentally different analytical tools, as suggested by recent work on continuous-control learning \citep{ren2024diffusion,simchowitz2025pitfalls}.
 We view bridging this gap a promising direction for future research.